cs6110/2018sp-web/src/syllabus.md

 order: 2
 ---

 CS 6110 is Cornell's graduate class on programming languages.
-It represents what we think *every* PhD student should know about the theory and practice underlying computation.
+It represents what we think every CS PhD student should know about the theory and practice underlying programs.
 It blends formal foundations with real-world applications and connections to other fields in computer science.

 # TL;DR

-- All course communication will happen on [Piazza][].
-Please sign up and turn on email notifications.
+- All course communication will happen on [Slack][].
+  - Please [sign up][slack-signup].
+You can use an @cornell.edu or @cs.cornell.edu email address to register.
+  - You're responsible for knowing everything that gets posted in #announcements.
+Please turn on notifications for that channel.
 - Homework and grading happens on [CMS][].
 - There will be five two-week homework assignments.
   - You can work in pairs on homework if you like, in which case you'll write one submission together.